-No. 1255
+No. 2626

-PAKISTAN and CEYLON
+INDIA and CEYLON

-Agreement for the exchange of parcels by parcel post between the Post Office of Pakistan and the Post Office of Ceylon (with detailed regulations).
-Signed at Colombo, on 15 December 1948, and at Karachi, on 27 January 1949
+Regulations for the exchange of parcels by parcel post between the Post Office of India and the Post Office of Ceylon (with Detailed Rules for carrying out the Regulations).
+Signed at Colombo, on 23 July 1946, and at New Delhi, on 12 August 1946